 Calyxt is a plant-based synthetic biology company.
-The Company leverages its proprietary PlantSpring[TM] technology platform to engineer plant metabolism to produce innovative, high-value, and sustainable materials and products for use in helping customers meet their sustainability targets and financial goals.
-The Company's primary focus and commercialization strategy is on engineering synthetic biology solutions through its PlantSpring platform for manufacture using its proprietary and differentiated BioFactory[TM] production system for a diverse base of target customers across an expanded group of end markets including the cosmeceutical, nutraceutical, and pharmaceutical industries.
+The Company leverages its proprietary PlantSpringTM technology platform to engineer plant metabolism to produce innovative, high-value, and sustainable materials and products for use in helping customers meet their sustainability targets and financial goals.
+The Company's primary focus and commercialization strategy is on engineering synthetic biology solutions through its PlantSpring platform for manufacture using its proprietary and differentiated BioFactoryTM production system for a diverse base of target customers across a range of end markets, including the cosmeceutical, nutraceutical, and pharmaceutical industries.
 The Company also commercializes its PlantSpring technology platform by licensing elements of the platform and historically developed traditional agriculture seed-trait product candidates, as well as selectively developing product candidates for customers in traditional agriculture.

 The Company is an early-stage company and has incurred net losses since its inception.
-As of June 30, 2022, the Company had an accumulated deficit of \$203.4 million.
-The Company's net losses were \$8.1 million for the six months ended June 30, 2022.
+As of September 30, 2022, the Company had an accumulated deficit of \$209.3 million.
+The Company's net losses were \$14.1 million for the nine months ended September 30, 2022.
 The Company expects to continue to incur significant expenses and operating losses for the next several years.
 Those expenses and losses may fluctuate significantly from quarter-to-quarter and year-to-year.

-The Company expects that its expenses will be primarily driven by:
+The Company expects that its expenses in connection with the execution of its long-term business plan will be primarily driven by:

-- Research and development (R&D) expenses to continue to enhance the capabilities of its PlantSpring technology platform; - R&D expenses and potential capital expenditures to expand its BioFactory production system from laboratory scale through various pilot vessel sizes; - other R&D expenses to further develop traditional agriculture seed-trait product candidates for its licensee customers; - to the extent not reimbursed by its customers, conducting regulatory studies and other associated activities for its current and future products under development; - acquiring or in-licensing other products, technologies, germplasm, or other biological material; - maintaining, protecting, expanding, and defending its intellectual property portfolio, including intellectual property related to the PlantSpring technology platform and BioFactory production system; - seeking to attract and retain skilled personnel; - · identifying and negotiating agreements with customers, licensees, and infrastructure partners; and - experiencing any delays or encountering issues with any of the above, including due to the COVID-19 pandemic and its impacts.
+- Research and development (R&D) expenses to continue to enhance the capabilities of its PlantSpring technology platform; - R&D expenses and potential capital expenditures to expand its BioFactory production system from laboratory scale through various pilot vessel sizes: - other R&D expenses to further develop traditional agriculture seed-trait product candidates for its licensee customers; - to the extent not reimbursed by its customers, conducting regulatory studies and other associated activities for its current and future products under development; - acquiring or in-licensing other products, technologies, germplasm, or other biological material; - maintaining, protecting, expanding, and defending its intellectual property portfolio, including intellectual property related to the PlantSpring technology platform and BioFactory production system; - seeking to attract and retain skilled personnel; and - identifying and negotiating agreements with customers, licensees, and infrastructure partners.